Peopling of Southeast Asia: Migrations

 These routes also allowed the early arrival to Philippines and have been formally evaluated through extensive genetic analyses.

-Therefore, during the Neolithic, Austroasiatic peoples populated Indochina via a variety of land routes.
-The earliest agricultural societies that cultivated millet and wet-rice emerged around 1700 BCE in the lowlands and river floodplains of Indochina.
+Therefore, during the Neolithic, Austroasiatic peoples populated Southeast Asia via a variety of land routes.
+The earliest agricultural societies that cultivated millet and wet-rice emerged around 1700 BCE in the lowlands and river floodplains of Southeast Asia.
 Based on archaeological and genetic evidence, it is assumed that Austroasiatic speakers also expanded into Insular Southeast Asia in the Neolithic, but were later supplanted or assimilated by Austronesian speakers.